Calculation Methods

 AHP Software panel with the Weighted Sum method radio selected and the formula displayed for combining criterion weights with per-option attribute values.

-If you change the method to "Weighted Product", you will see the displayed formula changed as shown below.
+If you switch to "Weighted Product", the displayed formula changes as shown below.

 AHP Software panel with the Weighted Product method radio selected; the displayed formula switches from sum-of-products to product-of-powers for combining option attributes.

-Say, you selected the Weighted Sum method, then, the following formula will be used to calculate the option value.
+If you keep the Weighted Sum method, the following formula is used to calculate the option value.

 = (0.67 x 0.75) + (0.1 x 0.333) + (0.23 x 0.75)